What Is CBG & Is It The Next Big Thing?

 These days, the majority of educated people are already aware of CBD along with its benefits to both our physical and mental health.

-Not so many people, however, are aware of a growing trend and demand for CBG flower.
+Not so many people, however, are aware of a growing trend and demand for other cannabinoids such as CBN and CBG flower.

 The amount of research being carried out on cannabinoids is increasing all the time and although some studies date back to the 1990’s and beyond, further investigation into the potential of CBG is high on the scientific community’s agenda.

 While CBD is far from being old news, CBG flower has stepped into the spotlight next to CBD and is set to be the next big thing in the world of hemp and cannabis medicine.